carbon-language/carbon-lang/docs/project/commit_access.md

 needs to resolve before merging.

+Developers with commit access are expected to make reasonable choices about when to approve or merge PRs for others -- generally, the change either needs to be trivially understood without context on the code in question (like a cleanup, typo fix, etc), or the developer should have reasonable context on the code in question.
+If in doubt, feel free to review but leave approving or merging for someone else.

-Developers with commit access are expected to make reasonable choices about when to review and approve PRs for others, and what changes to make to their own PRs without asking for another round of review.
+Similarly, developers with commit access are expected to make reasonable choices about what changes to make to their own PRs without asking for another round of review prior to merge, even after approval.
+And again, if in doubt, ask for review.

 ## Getting access